 Not into traditional wedding venues?
 That’s A-OK.
 Canada boasts a bevy of unusual options worth looking into.

-Trying to choose a unique wedding wedding venue?
+Trying to choose a unique wedding venue?
 If you think swanky hotels and trendy lofts just won’t cut it for your big day, go off the beaten trail and choose something unique.
-Canada is filled with unusual wedding venues coast to coast.
+Canada is filled with unusual wedding reception venues coast to coast.
 With everything from castles to tall ships available, it’ll be easy to throw one heck of a memorable party.

 Here are the top unique wedding venues in Canada.